Duxah/FreePCB-2/README.md

 <link rel="shortcut icon" type="image/png" href="https://github.com/Duxah/FreePCB-2/blob/master/pictures/favicon.png?raw=true">

 ***
+_Check out my new Niconson® account with repositories containing the source code for version 2.4 and Schematic Constructor 1.4._

 _The latest version of FreePCB-2 with the option for export PCB to OpenScad (3d) is [here](https://github.com/niconson/Freepcb2-portable)_

 _This document has been translated into English (the author is not responsible for the inaccuracy of the translation, if any)_